 100g small pasta (or long pasta cracked into pieces), about 3/4 cup

 Snap the carcass into pieces and place in your largest pot with a lid.
 Add the chopped carrots, celery, and onions, then sprinkle in the peppercorns and salt.
 Use kitchen twine to tie the thyme in a tight bunch and drop in the pot, along with the bay leaves.
+If you’ve got some parsley stalks lying around, tie those in a tight bunch as well, and drop in with the other herbs.

 Tip: Use natural, undyed kitchen twine.
 We’ve all seen Bridget Jones.